jsulz/spaces-ship/README.md

 All of the labels and words that do exist need cleanup.
 Not worried about that for the moment.

-The charts filter out all non-running spaces, which is suboptimal.
-Unfortunately Plotly starts to squak when you have too many data points.
-The only alternative here is to move to Matplotlib, which I can do, but I'm being lazy.

 # Spaces Overview

 Charts exist for the following (commentary for each in sub-bullets):